St. Louis coronavirus: Family breaks quarantine attending Villa father-daughter dance, prompting school closure

 The dance was scheduled to begin at 6:30 p.m. and Page said the family was informed after the diagnosis between 6 and 6:30 p.m.

-Classes at VDOH have been called off for Monday since the COVID-19 patient is the older sister of a Villa student.
+Classes at VDOH have been called off for the week since the COVID-19 patient is the older sister of a Villa student.

-The Ascension Catholic School us working with state and local health officials.
-The school instructed all students, faculty and staff who had family members who attended the father-daughter dance to stay at home.

 Download the KMOV News app to get the latest updates.